danger

 1.07.030 Creation of Portland Policy Documents Repository.

-1. The City Auditor shall post all binding City policies, non-binding City policies, and administrative rules to an online repository to be known as the Portland Policy Documents.
-The repository shall be publicly available via the internet.
-Costs for providing paper copies of documents included in the repository or other services shall be recovered according to the standard practice of the Auditor’s Office.
+The Auditor will post all binding City policies, non-binding City policies, and administrative rules to an online repository to be known as the Portland Policy Documents.
+The repository will be publicly available via the internet.
+Costs for providing paper copies of documents included in the repository or other services will be recovered according to the standard practice of the Auditor’s Office.

 1.07.040 Creation of Index.